elektro860/BlackOut-1.21.3/README.md

 [![Discord](https://img.shields.io/discord/1020709439742947380?color=blue&label=Discord&logo=Discord&style=for-the-badge)](https://discord.gg/mmWz9Dz4Y9)
 [![Downloads](https://img.shields.io/github/downloads/KassuK1/BlackOut/total?color=blueviolet&style=for-the-badge)](https://github.com/KassuK1/BlackOut/releases)

+# I have not tested every module so there could be non-functional modules, if you find one make sure to create an Issue

 # Blackout
 An addon for Meteor client that adds a variety of new/improved features to the Meteor client such as a new and improved CrystalAura, BedAura and PacketFly and a lot more of new things to push you above the competition.